jhpyle/docassemble/_docs/development.md

 You can log in using the default username of `admin@admin.com` and the default password of `password`.
-After you change your password, you can use the menu in the upper-right hand corner to navigate to the [Playground], where you can try modifying the default interview, or go through the steps of the [tutorial].
+After you change your password, you can use the menu in the upper-right hand corner to navigate to the User List, where you can click "Edit" next to the `admin@admin.com` user and change its e-mail address to a real e-mail address.
+Then you can use the menu to go to the [Playground], where you can try modifying the default interview, or go through the steps of the [tutorial].

 Using the [Playground], you can start developing and testing interviews of your own, with the help of the [documentation] and the